 Saint-Paul Street – A charming pedestrian street that is one of the oldest in the city, dating back to 1672.
 Where you’ll find the popular Place Jacques-Cartier.

-Old Port (Vieux-Port) – An ideal place to take a stroll along the St. Lawrence River or go on Le Bateau Mouche boat ride.
-This is where Igloofest takes place in the winter.
+Old Port (Vieux-Port) – An ideal place to take a stroll along the St. Lawrence River or go on Le Bateau Mouche boat ride along the Le Bateau Mouche Day Cruise along teh 14.5 km canal.